Worshipful Company of Gardeners

 The Worshipful Company of Gardeners is one of the livery companies of the City of London.
-An organisation of Gardeners existed in the middle of the fourteenth century; it received a royal charter in 1605.
+A fraternity of Gardeners existed in the middle of the fourteenth century; it received a royal charter in 1605.
 The company no longer exists as a regulatory authority for the sale of produce in London; instead serving as a charitable institution.
-The company also performs a ceremonial role; it formally presents bouquets to the queen and to princesses upon their wedding, anniversary, or other similar occasion.
+The company also performs a ceremonial role; it formally presents bouquets to the Queen and to princesses upon their wedding, anniversary, or other similar occasion.

-The Gardeners' Company ranks sixty-sixth in the order of precedence for livery companies.
+The Gardeners' Company ranks sixty-sixth in the order of precedence of City livery companies.
 Its motto is In The Sweat Of Thy Brows Shalt Thow Eate Thy Bread.

-The livery is led by a master, assisted by the upper warden and the renter warden.
-Other officers of the livery include the clerk and the spadebearer.
+The Master Gardener (Nicholas Woolf for 2023/24) is assisted by the Upper Warden and Renter Warden.
+Other Gardeners' Company officers include the Clerk and Spadebearer.

 Origins

-The Worshipful Company of Gardeners, first mentioned in City Corporation records in 1345, is a survivor from the medieval craft guilds which exercised control over the practice of their particular crafts and ensured a proper training through the system of apprenticeship.
+First mentioned in Corporation of London records in 1345, the Gardeners' Company hails from its predecessor medieval guild.

-In 1605, after existing for centuries as a "mystery" or "fellowship", the guild was incorporated by royal charter.
-The charter sets out the operations controlled by the Ccompany: "The trade, crafte or misterie of gardening, planting, grafting, setting, sowing, cutting, arboring, rocking, mounting, covering, fencing and removing of plants, herbes, seedes, fruites, trees, stocks, setts, and of contryving the conveyances to the same belonging ... ".
+In 1605, after existing for centuries as a "mystery" or "fellowship", the Gardeners of London were incorporated by royal charter.
+This charter sets out the operations controlled by the Company: "The trade, crafte or misterie of gardening, planting, grafting, setting, sowing, cutting, arboring, rocking, mounting, covering, fencing and removing of plants, herbes, seedes, fruites, trees, stocks, setts, and of contryving the conveyances to the same belonging ... ".

 Objectives

-In the 21st century control over the craft is neither feasible nor desirable.
-Instead, the company pursues three main objectives to:
+In the 21st century statutory control over the craft of gardening is neither feasible nor desirable.
+Instead, the Company pursues three main objectives, to: